runxel/GDL-sublime/README.md

 ## Usage
 From now on you can select `GDL` as the current language in the bottom right corner of ST and enjoy all the benefits ST brings.
 But wait!
 There's more!
-Activate a well aligned color scheme by modifying the syntax specific preferences file, which you can find using the menu item `Preferences -> Settings - More -> Syntax Specific – User`, after you set the syntax to `GDL` for the current file.
+You should activate a the color scheme (=proper highlighting) by modifying the syntax specific preferences file, which you can find using the menu item `Preferences -> Settings - More -> Syntax Specific – User`, after you set the syntax to `GDL` for the current file.

 There are 2 different color schemes at choice: A dark and a light one. _I muchly recommend the dark one for fatigue-proof coding!_